zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 * We have improved the labels for Runtime and Operator licenses to clearly indicate which licenses are applied to the app.

 ## 2024

-### January ???, 2025

-#### Mendix Operator v2.21.0 {#2.21.0}

-* We have switched all system containers to use a read-only root filesystem, and added an option to run Mendix app containers with a read-only rootfs.
-* We have added a check in `mxpc-cli` to prevent CRD downgrades; starting from `mxpc-cli` version 2.21.0, the installation or upgrade process will keep cluster CRDs unchanged if the cluster has newer CRDs (compared to what is included with the installer).
-* We have updated components to use the latest dependency versions in order to improve security score ratings for container images.
-* Upgrading to Mendix Operator v2.21.0 from a previous version will restart environments managed by that version of the Operator.
-Environments with 2 or more replicas and a **PreferRolling** update strategy will be restarted without downtime.

 ### December 16, 2024